-By Stich From: Colorado Springs, Colorado
+By Stich From: Colorado Springs, Colorado Sep 22, 2007

 Egads, Steve!
 Now you've gone and signed your name to that one.

 I'm a super noob as far as trad leading is concerned and have probably lead a dozen routes... and I say Beauty!... very appropriately named.
 I grinned like a retard when I got to the top.
 This is one of the most sustained routes (<5.8).
-I've climbed at Happy Hour About 20 feet below the chains there was the option of going left or right.
-I attempted going right, placed a cam, clucked like a chicken, retrieved my cam, descended and went left which I thought was easier... assuming I am not high, any comments on what this variation is rated?
+I've climbed at Happy Hour about 20 feet below the chains there was the option of going left or right.
+I attempted going right, placed a cam, clucked like a chicken, retrieved my cam, descended, and went left which I thought was easier... assuming I am not high, any comments on what this variation is rated?

 I used 8 pieces total...
 2 small Aliens, cam and hexes.
 Twofers was my first 5.8 lead on trad a couple weeks ago.
 If I were to compare I'd say this one was longer and more sustained with 2-3 interesting moves.
 Steve's story was a great way to get started on this route.